gregreindel/cardano-node-cloud-init/README.md

 ----------------

 # Known Issues & Limitations
-- Possible compatibility Google Cloud - does not use `systemctl enable`.
+- Possible compatibility Google Cloud - does not use `systemctl enable`, can't use `swap`.

 ----------------